jovian-explorer/exo_k/doc/getting_started.rst

 Getting started
 ===============

-This tutorial will guide you to the utilization of the exo_k library.
+This tutorial will guide you through the most important features of the exo_k library.

 .. toctree::
     tutorial-exo_k.ipynb